TheGazette/DevDocs/authentication/sign-in.md

 User Authentication in The Gazette REST API works based on the [OAuth2.0](http://tools.ietf.org/html/rfc6749) principles using '[Resource Owner Password Credentials](http://tools.ietf.org/html/rfc6749#page-38)’ grant type, which allows the client to exchange a user’s username and password for an access token.

-The Gazette REST clients interested in accessing secured resources in The Gazette must obtain OAuth token from the sign-in end point as below.
+In order to access secured resources in The Gazette, REST clients must obtain OAuth token from the sign-in end point as below.

+## Prerequisites

-To access the Gazette OAuth token endpoint your API client must use an appropriate client user name and secret.
-Please contact TSO customer service to get the Client user name and secret code for accessing the token endpoint.
+To access the Gazette OAuth token endpoint, your API client must use an appropriate Basic authentication token.
+Please contact TSO customer service to get the Basic authentication token for accessing the token endpoint.

-To obtain The Gazette OAuth token you need to do following:

-**TO DO:** Add some notes on the Authorization header value i.e. how the client should generate and using the API client credentials.

 ## Resource URL ##

 `/oauth/token`

-HTTP status code should be used an indicator to success, a 200 return code is

 <table>
 <tr>